-- (a) One sided errors: Accounting errors that affect only one side of an account which may be either its debit side or credit side, is called one sided error.
+Accounting errors that affect only one side of an account which may be either its debit side or credit side, is called one sided error.
 The reason of such error is that while posting a recorded transaction one account is correctly posted while the corresponding account is not correctly posted.
-For example, Sales Book is overcast by ₹ 1000.
-In this case only Sales A/c is wrongly credited by excess amount of ₹ 1000 while the corresponding account of the various debtors have been correctly debited.
-Another example of one sided error is ₹2500 received from Ishita is wrongly debited to her account.
+For example, Sales Book is overcast by Rs.1000.
+In this case only Sales A/c is wrongly credited by excess amount of Rs.1000 while the corresponding account of the various debtors have been correctly debited.
+Another example of one sided error is Rs 2500 received from Ishita is wrongly debited to her account.
 In this case, only Ishita's account is affected, amount in the cash-book is correctly written.
-This type of error does affect the trial balance. - (b) Two sided errors: The error that affects two separate accounts, is called two sided error.
-Example of such error is purchase of machinery for ₹ 1000 has been entered in the Purchases Book.
+This type of mistake does affect the trial balance.

+(b) Two sided errors

+The error that affects two separate accounts, debit side of the one and credit side of the other is called two sided error.
+Example of such error is purchase of machinery for Rs.1000 has been entered in the Purchases Book.
 In this case, Purchases A/c is wrongly debited while Machinery A/c has been omitted to be debited.
 So two accounts i.e. Purchases A/c and the Machinery A/c are affected.

-Following are some accounting errors.
+Following are the accounting errors.
 Write against each error the type i.e. error of omission, error of principle, compensatory error, error of commission as per the nature of error:

+(i) Purchase of Furniture is entered in the Purchase Book

+(Error of)

-- (i) Purchase of Furniture is entered in the Purchase Book (Error of ......) - (ii) Repairs of building is debited to Building A/c.
-(Error of ......) - (iii) Sales Book is totalled ₹ 15,000 instead of its ₹ 14,600.
-(Error of ............)
+- (ii) Repairs of building is debited to Building A/c.
+(Error of) - (iii) Sales Book is totalled Rs 15000 instead of its 14600.

+(Error of)

-(iv) Mohan's A/c was to be debited by ₹ 4500 and Sohan A/c was to be debited by ₹ 5500 while Mohon's A/c was debited by ₹ 5500 and that of Sohan's A/c by ₹ 4500.
-(Error of ......)
+(iv) Mohan's A/c was to be debited by Rs 4500 and Sohan A/c was to be debited by Rs.
+5500 while Mohon's A/c was debited by Rs.
+5500 and that of Sohan's A/c by Rs.
+4500.
+(Error of)

-12.3 RECTIFICATION OF ACCOUNTING ERRORS
+11.3 RECTIFICATION OF ACCOUNTING ERRORS